Toronto Maple Leafs in popular culture: Song

 In the video for the hit Leo Sayer song “When I Need You” (1976), he walks on the beach in Brighton, U.K. wearing a Toronto Maple Leafs sweater under his half done-up jacket.
 In 1990 live videos for the song "F*!#in' Up", Neil Young sports a Toronto Maple Leafs jersey.
 In 1992, Canadian rock band The Tragically Hip released the song "Fifty Mission Cap", which memorialized Bill Barilko.
 Barilko scored the series winning goal for the 1951 Stanley Cup Finals before disappearing months later.
 On October 17, 2017, several days after the death of The Tragically Hip's lead singer Gord Downie, the Maple Leafs held a moment of silence prior to their game, as well as lower the banner of Barilko's retired number.

-Other songs which reference the team includes Out for a Rip by hip-hop artist B.Rich, who stated his desire to see the club win the Stanley Cup, stating that "if the Leafs win the Cup," he would jump in a lake.
+Other songs which reference the team includes Out for a Rip by hip-hop artist B.Rich, which stated his desire to see the club win the Stanley Cup, stating that "if the Leafs win the Cup," he would jump in a lake.
 In a rare French-language example, Québecois singer Bob Bissonnette praises the club, and the tradition of Hockey Night in Canada in his song 'Maple Leafs.'
 Canadian musician Joni Mitchell also mentions the Leafs in the song “Raised on Robbery” which is featured on her 1974 album Court and Spark.